 Mining Area, the Contractor shall provide to the Secretary-General a Feasibility Study prepared in accordance with Good Industry Practice, taking into account the Guidelines.
-In the light of the Feasibility Study, the Secretary-General shall consider whether any Material Change needs to be made to the Plan of Work in accordance with regulation 55 (2).
+In the light of the Feasibility Study, the Secretary-General shall consider whether any Material Change needs to be made to the Plan of Work in accordance with regulation 57 (2).
 If he or she determines that any such Material Change needs to be made, the Contractor shall prepare and submit to the Secretary-General a revised Plan of Work accordingly.

-Where, as part of a revised Plan of Work, the Contractor delivers a revised Environmental Impact Statement, Environmental Management and Monitoring Plan and Closure Plan under paragraph 1 above, such Environmental Plans shall be dealt with in accordance with the procedure set out in regulations 11 and 14.
+Where, part of a revised Plan of Work, the Contractor delivers a revised Environmental Impact Statement, Environmental Management and Monitoring Plan and Closure Plan under paragraph 1 above, regulation 57(2) shall apply mutatis mutandis to such Environmental Plans if the modification to the Environmental Plans constitute a Material Change, and such Environmental Plans shall be dealt with in accordance with the procedure set out in regulation 11.

-Provided that, where applicable, the procedure under regulations 11 and 14 has been completed, the Commission shall, at its next meeting, provided that the documentation has been circulated at least 30 Days before the meeting, examine the Feasibility Study and any revised Plan of Work supplied by the Contractor under paragraph 1 above, and in the light of any comments made by members of the Authority, Stakeholders and the Secretary-General on the Environmental Plans.
+Provided that, where applicable, the procedure under regulation 11 has been completed, the Commission shall, at its next meeting, provided that the documentation has been circulated at least 30 Days before the meeting, examine the Feasibility Study and any revised Plan of Work supplied by the Contractor under paragraph 1 above, and in the light of any comments made by members of the Authority, Stakeholders and the Secretary-General on the Environmental Plans.

-If the Commission determines that the revised Plan of Work, including any amendments thereto dealt with in accordance with regulation 15, continues to meet the requirements of regulations 13 and 14 (2), it shall recommend to the Council the approval of the revised Plan of Work. […]
+If the Commission determines that the revised Plan of Work, including any amendments thereto dealt with in accordance with regulation 14, continues to meet the requirements of regulation 13, it shall recommend to the Council the approval of the revised Plan of Work. […]

-Draft regulation 29
+Regulation 28

 Maintaining Commercial Production

 The Contractor shall maintain Commercial Production in accordance with the exploitation contract and the Plan of Work annexed thereto and these Regulations.
-A Contractor shall, consistent with Good Industry Practice, optimize the recovery of the Minerals removed from the Mining Area at rates contemplated by the Feasibility Study.
+A Contractor shall, consistent with Good Industry Practice, manage the recovery of the Minerals removed from the Mining Area at rates contemplated by the Feasibility Study.

 The Contractor shall notify the Secretary-General if it: